rcravens/230225-095033-zeroUSB/README.md

-# 4G Trail Camera
+# 4G Camera

 This project started with [Adventure Time](https://www.youtube.com/@adventuretime5020) posting vides about it.

 #### Project Goal
-My goal is to create "trail camera" to take pictures of the properity are my local Radio Control Air Field.
+The goal is to create off grid remote camera to monitor a Radio Control Air Field.
 [TORKS.org](https://torks.org).

+The cam_server program can be used to post and read the images the camra pictures.

-To keep the 4G data bandwidth down I'd like to send images only in daylight hours and when motion is detected.
-Because the board has a Grove interface I may include weather data.
+To limit the 4G data bandwidth capture can be limited to daylight hours and a given rate.

 Pictures are written to the on board SD Card or uploaded to an Amazon S3 bucket or posted to a web API.